MalCVE: Malware Detection and CVE Association Using Large Language Models

 Our findings for RQ2 indicate that all evaluated models show potential for CVE association.
-From an industry perspective, this suggests that LLMs can support rapid analysis of suspicious files, enabling the identification of relevant CVEs and informing potential mitigation strategies.
+This means that LLMs can support rapid analysis of suspicious files, enabling the identification of relevant CVEs and informing potential mitigation strategies.
 Furthermore, organizations can select models based on performance and cost considerations, making the solution accessible even to smaller organizations with limited resources.
 Although the current implementation focuses on Java, the approach is generalizable to other programming languages by substituting the decompiler and deobfuscator with language-specific tools.

 From an academic standpoint, this work introduces a promising research direction in CVE-level association for malicious binaries using LLMs.
 As the first study to apply LLMs to CVE association in decompiled malware binaries, it establishes a foundational benchmark for future research.